Why Your Website, Campaigns, Content, and Reporting Need One Owner

 Separate Vendors Create Gaps

-When the website, ads, reviews, and follow-up all have different owners, the business owner becomes the connector.
+When the website, campaigns, content, ads, reputation, and reporting all have different owners, leadership becomes the connector.

-They are already running operations.
-They should not have to diagnose whether the ad promise matches the landing page or whether the lead form routes correctly.
+They are already running the organization.
+They should not have to diagnose whether the campaign promise matches the landing page, whether the lead form routes correctly, or whether the report tells anyone what to do next.

 One Owner Sees The Whole Path